theMK2k/Media-Hoarder/DONE.md

 ### Road to Release (Win/Linux/Mac)

+- [x] some log groups do not close before the next opens
 - [x] write cli tests and optimize findIMDBtconst
   - [x] do a hybrid search to find imdb tconst (advanced title search, find etc.)
     - it turns out that the find API suffices